battleaxedotco/tool-docs/docs/overlord/troubleshooting.md

 The app switch is called by the app name and beta versions tend to confuse the switching code.
 Disable the app switch in the Overlord settings.

 1. Right-click > Settings
-2. ALT click Check for updates to open the settings folder
+2. ALT/Opt click Check for updates to open the settings folder
 3. Navigate to `/Overlord/config/prefs.json` and open this file in a text editor
 4. Change disableAppSwitching to `"disableAppSwitching": true,`
 5. Save and close this file